aeonSolutions/Aeonlabs-HomeAutomation-Distributed_indoor_lighting/README.md

 ### The problem

-Nowadays with an ubiquitous availablity of lighting devices , such as the most comon and known LED and also the less knwo laser diodes, is possible to improve immensly the quality of indoor ilumination in a room , home or office.
+Nowadays with an ubiquitous availablity of lighting devices , such as the most comon and known LED and also the less known laser diodes, is possible to improve immensly the quality of indoor ilumination in a room , home or office.
 Not only that, enable mitagtion of any kind of light aggression that may be emmited from outside of a home or office.
+For imstance laser pointers across the street or even a full laser projector doing video prohecton from the other side of a street.

 ### ideia